-Numerous drums and ASTs were noted during the Phase I ESA and preliminary investigation and noted to contain various solid/liquid materials.
-The contents of these containers will be characterized during the RI.
+The contents of ASTs and other containers will be characterized during the IRM.
 Upon reviewing the waste characterization results of containers' contents, waste profiles for the various waste streams will be generated and off-Site transportation and disposal of these containers will be arranged.
-Some of containers are compromised and in poor condition; as such, after removal of the containers, any residual contents present on the surface of the floors beneath the containers will be placed into drums and transported off-Site for proper disposal.
+If any of the containers are compromised and in poor condition, after removal of the containers, any residual contents present on the surface of the floors beneath the containers will be placed into drums and transported off-Site for proper disposal.